 “The Rebels have the whole winter gone upon a very prudent plan of constantly harassing our quarters with skirmishers and small parties, and always attacking our foraging parties.
 By this means they gradually accustom their men to look us in the face, and stand fire which they never attempted to dare in the field.”

-On rebel who did not stand firm in the face of fire, unfortunately, was the commander of the 6th Virginia, Colonel Mordecai Buckner.
-Samuel Cabell’s regiment engaged British troops on January 23 under Lt.
-Col. Parker, but were unable to press a significant advantage because Buckner, failed to bring up support, having in fact fled the battle.
+Another notable event occurred with Samuel’s regiment while he was away recruiting.
+On January 23, 1777 the 6th Virginia under Lt.
+Col. Parker engaged British troops in another skirmish of the Forage War.
+They were unable to press a significant advantage because the regiment’s senior officer, Colonel Mordecai Buckner, had fled the battle and, as a result, failed to bring up needed support.
 Buckner was accused of misbehavior in combat and subsequently arrested for trial.
-While on parole, he attempted to flee and was reapprehended by a troop of light horse sent by General Washington.
+While on parole, he attempted to flee and was re-apprehended by a troop of light horse sent by General Washington himself.
 Buckner appealed directly to Washington to be dismissed from the service without trial.
-The commander in chief sent him a curt reply, explaining why his case must go to a court martial.
+The commander in chief sent him a cold reply, explaining the several reasons why his case must go to a court martial.
 The trial was held in Chatham on February 8, 1777.
 The general who presided, after hearing the evidence, accused the 6th Virginia’s commanding officer of “Shamefully Misbehaving before the Enemy, in the Action of the 23rd. of Jan’y last,” And of “Quitting his post and party in time of engagement.”
 Mordecai Buckner was found guilty and cashiered from the service.
 John Chilton, a captain who sat on the court martial, opined that “there was but a single circumstance that saved him being shot.”
+He did not divulge the extenuating factor that saved the colonel’s life.

-Samuel Cabell’s new regimental commander would be Lieutenant Colonel James Hendricks.
-His long letter directly to George Washington (in the National Archives) of April 17, 1777 sheds light on what the experience was like for Samuel Cabell and the 6th Virginia.
-It was not a pretty picture.
-The regiment’s companies were quartered in five towns within a 20-mile distance of Newark.
-Hendricks himself, returning from an illness, had been ordered to the lines near Bonam Town, another location altogether.
+Around the time Captain Samuel Cabell rejoined the army, the 6th Virginia got their new regimental commander, Lieutenant Colonel James Hendricks.
+A letter by Hendricks from April 17, 1777 to George Washington paints a bleak picture of the condition of the 6th Virginia Regiment after months of fighting, and lack of supplies.
+(Samuel Cabell, fresh from home and as an officer, likely would have had adequate clothing and provisions).
+The regiment’s companies were quartered in five towns within a 20-mile arc of Newark.
+Hendricks himself, returning from an illness, had been ordered to the lines near Bonam Town, miles away from the companies he was meant to command.
 Washington earlier sent Hendricks a letter (that did not survive) apparently calling out the poor condition of his regiment.
-Hendricks writes in reply to Washington:
+Lt Colonel Hendricks replied to Washington:

 In this moment received yours respecting the Situation of 6th Virga regiment, which imply’s a Censure I think I by no means deserve…..
 Early in February I had the promised indulgence from your Excellency of retiring for Some time Amongst my friends for the recovery of my health, but on hearing of the removal of Colo.
 Buckner from the regiment, I thought it my duty (tho not perfectly recover’d from my illness) to attend to the cares of the regiment which I found on my arrival at Chatham in a distrest Situation enough, both for want of money and Cloathing…… Your Excellency observes that the Sixth regt are barer and unfitter to take the field than others, I can assure you (and wou’d wish to have the matter Enquired into) that I can produce more men and in as good order than the 1st 3d 4th or 5th Virga regiments, notwithstanding the difficulties I have labour’d under, by reason of my illness, removal of the Colo., want of officers &c.”